-Each athlete is responsible for all school equipment that is issued to him/her.
-All equipment must be returned by the next school day.
-No athletic awards, letters, or academic reports cards will be given to any athlete with outstanding equipment.
+Each athlete shall be financially responsible for all school equipment/uniforms that are issued to him/her by his/her coach.
+At the end of each sport's season, each athlete is expected to turn in to his/her coach: all of the equipment, practice gear, uniform, etc. that was issued to him or her during the season.
+No athletic awards, letters, or academic reports cards will be given to any athlete with outstanding equipment/uniforms.
 Athletes will be charged the replacement cost of any equipment and/or uniform not returned.